All Episodes

 And it comes with something of a surprise.

-Mr. Trump's likely strength can be detected by looking at Republican primary voters who live in counties with large African American and Hispanic populations.
+Mr. Trump's likely strength can be detected by looking at Republican primary voters who live in counties with large African-American and Hispanic populations.

-Trump does particularly well in counties that the American communities project calls minority centers.
+Trump does particularly well in counties that the American Communities Project calls minority centers.

-Anyway, the the point of all this is the Wall Street Journal has done some investigation of its own deep polling data, and they have found that the Trump base of support is all over the place.
+Anyway, the point of all this is the Wall Street Journal has done some investigation of its own deep polling data, and they have found that the Trump base of support is all over the place.

 The drive-bys will not admit a potential erosion in their base support.